 There are some great budget laptops out there, but just because they’re cheap, doesn’t mean they’re going to do the job you want or have all the features you need.

-Let’s say you’re deciding between a dual-core and quad-core processor: You want to run multiple applications at once, but you choose the dual-core processor because it’s, well, a little less expensive.
+Let’s say you’re deciding between a dual-core and quad-core processor.
+You want to run many applications at once, but you chose the dual-core processor because it’s a little less expensive.
 Now you have a system that’s not as powerful as your needs demand, and that problem will plague you until it’s time to buy again.

-Rather than jumping for the lowest price, it’s best to find the laptop that will actually serve your needs.
-A good way to begin your search is to know exactly what you need.
-Make a list of essential must-have features.
-Then cross-check that list with spec sheets.
+Rather than jumping for the lowest price, it’s best to find the laptop that will actually serve your needs and then cross reference that with your budget.

 Paying too much

 Conversely, the best laptops in the world might tick every box, but if you pay for features or hardware you don’t need, you’re just wasting your money.

 Chances are good that if a laptop strains your budget, it has something that you don’t need.
 A new MacBook Pro with top-specifications can cost up to $6,000 — but very few people need 4TB of storage space on their laptop.
 You can get yourself the same machine with the exact same specifications apart from less storage for half that price, and you can get plenty of cheap storage from an external drive.

 Gaming laptops can be notoriously expensive too, but if you’re only playing indie games you don’t need all that hardware.
 Buy what you need, and try not to go overboard.

 It’s an old bit of advice, but it still holds true.
 Unless you are obsessed with getting the latest tech, a new laptop should last a few years, and likely more if you want to save money on another purchase.
 Instead of buying a laptop exclusively for your needs right now, you should buy one for where you will be in a couple years.